xrrhythmsuk/xruk-player/assets/tunes/more-breaks.md

 **Hardcore Break** *Double devil horns down*
 A great way to build up the hype!
-There’s an [alternate version](https://player.rhythms-of-resistance.org/#/listen/Special%20Breaks/Hardcore%20Break) where the second repeat is everyone except surdos playing 4s underneath, then for the third repeat surdos play 4s and everyone else plays 8s, then lastly everyone plays 8s as usual.
+There’s an [alternate version](https://player.rhythms-of-resistance.org/#/listen/Special%20Breaks/Hardcore%20Break) where the second repeat has everyone except surdos playing 4s, the third repeat has surdos playing 4s and everyone else playing 8s, then lastly everyone plays 8s as usual

 *See also:* [**Butterfly Break**](/#/listen/Bhangra/Butterfly%20Break) from **Bhangra**, [**Circle Break**](/#/listen/Samba%20Reggae/Circle%20Break) from **Samba Reggae**